Unlocking for Industrial Users the Power of ROS 2: ROS-I October Training Highlights

 Wrapping up the training participants were given the opportunity to share with instructors and the group how they intended to use ROS in their projects and where already under way the instructors were able to provide additional assistance to address issues in their application development back home.

-Hybrid training always presents challenges, in making sure those online get the same attention as those in the room.
+Hybrid training always presents challenges in making sure those online get the same attention as those in the room.
 However, it was rewarding to assist attendees in getting deeper into ROS 2, whether they were just starting out or wanting to expand their solution set or add features to an ongoing project.
-As always, as instructors, we always look forward to seeing how they apply these new skills and always look forward to interactin through the repositories or various ROS/ROS-I collaborative events.
+As always, as instructors, we always look forward to seeing how they apply these new skills and always look forward to interacting through the repositories or various ROS/ROS-I collaborative events.

 If you are interested in an upcoming training class, they are regularly posted at https://rosindustrial.org/events-summary.